Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Components/Cloud_Dashboard/index.md

 # Prohelion Cloud Dashboard

 Prohelion Cloud is a comprehensive IoT platform that provides robust device monitoring, management, and data storage solutions for field devices.

-Our platform enables organizations to efficiently monitor, analyze, and manage their IoT devices and assets from anywhere in the world, offering enterprise-grade features with a focus on reliability and scalability.
+Our platform enables organizations to efficiently monitor, analyse, and manage their IoT devices and assets from anywhere in the world, offering enterprise-grade features with a focus on reliability and scalability.

 To access Prohelion Cloud, please log an access request in [Prohelion Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals).